 First individually (per shape), followed by a cycle of 4ths exercise and a connect shapes exercise.

 Finally a second layer of cycle of 4ths is added before you can stop practicing that specific scale, forever.

-Use the Work Book (a part of The Spy Tunes Method) to keep track of your progress and reach your goals.
+Use the Work Book to keep track of your progress and reach your goals.

 In the intermediate routine you get individual exercises per shapes, as well as exercises that connect scale shapes.

 Keep these exercises to a click and write down your results in the work book to keep track of your progression